• Metropolitan Region

 Current status

-Detailed design has commenced, taking into account community consultation feedback and technical and financial considerations and is expected to be completed in late 2024.
+Design has commenced, taking into account community consultation feedback and technical and financial considerations.

 Sustainability